DiegoFavela01/Portfolio_Optimizer/README.md

 + scikit-learn == 1.1.3
 + streamlit == 1.18.1
 + scipy == 1.9.3
++ pyfolio == 0.9.2

 ### Installation Guide (Windows)

 1. Open a terminal or command prompt on your computer.
 2. Install all packages by running the commands:
+    (Note: Python pyfolio package currently has a bug, you'll need to load directly from thier github where corrections have been made)

 ```bash
   pip install pandas==1.5.0